tufik2/TweenMaxRN/README.md

 # TweenMaxRN

-Special tanks to @skevy to create the first pluging using state.
+Special tanks to @hzdg to create the first pluging using state.

 - This repo extend the functionalities of TweenMax to work with Direct Manipulation, reaching a good performance in complex animations.
 - With this library is possible animate Styles and Transform properties.